PotatoFi/potatofi.github.io/_posts/2021-11-04-flooded-macintosh-se-restoration.md

 Not only did we lose a Tantalum capacitor on the original MiniScribe drive, but my SE/30 needed a hard drive bracket.
 To remedy these issues, I decided to build and install BlueSCSI.

+# BlueSCSI

 I absolutely love these little things, because for about $25 and a MicroSD card, you can have solid-state storage in your retro Mac.
 There are so many things about this hobby that have become expensive.
 For storage replacement, that is no longer the case.
-Buying one is easy - just head over to scsi.blue!
+Buying one is easy - just head over to [scsi.blue](https://bluescsi.com/)!

 _Note: In the original post from November 2021, I assembled a BlueSCSI v1.0c.
-In 2025, we are well into the lifecycle of the BlueSCSI v2, which has a lot more capabilities and is easy to source._
+In 2025, we are well into the lifecycle of the BlueSCSI v2, which has a lot more capabilities (such as Wi-Fi), and is easy to source._

 Before we can install it, we need to assemble it.